AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 Access types
 ------------

+This capability is available to all types (including simple records).

 This topic is to be considered in the context of a larger overall of access types.
 However, in the absence of such proposal, the idea here is to have an access type declared implicitely at the same level as the type and accessible through the 'Ref notation.